ChrisBen191/code_book/Python/machine_learning.md

   - great with balanced classes, but not great with unbalanced classes (ie. 100 images with 99 dog images, 1 cat image)

 - Precision
-  - measured by the ability of the model to identify only the revelant data points.
+  - measured by the ability of the model to identify only the relevant data points.

 #### K-Nearest Neighbors